qjack001/Spotted/README.md

 [**Ella Minicola**](https://github.com/Ella-Minicola) - Writing and illustration (and a bit of debugging too).

-[**Barry Clark**](https://github.com/barryclark/) - Initial work setting up [Jekyll Now](https://github.com/barryclark/jekyll-now/) template.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/qjack001/Spotted/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 > NOTE: the illustrations used within this project are protected by copyright and NOT included in this license, please contact [Ella Minicola](https://github.com/Ella-Minicola) for premission to use.